llm-bible/llm-bible.github.io/_publications/leto2024toward.markdown

 bibkey: leto2024toward
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2411.07396"}
-tags: ['RAG', 'Applications', 'Efficiency and Optimization']
+tags: ['RAG', 'Efficiency and Optimization', 'Applications']
 ---
 Retrieval-augmented generation (RAG) is a promising method for addressing some of the memory-related challenges associated with Large Language Models